-This is my favorite pesto recipe and I must admit that even though I like Parmesan cheese I actually prefer this pesto to one weighed down by cheese.
+Over the years this has become my favorite pesto recipe and I must admit that even though I like Parmesan cheese I actually prefer this pesto to one weighed down by cheese.
 This one is much lighter and keeps the flavors of basil and pine nuts front and center.
-I use this on pasta (obviously), in risotto, in salad dressings, soups, and dips.
+I use this on pasta (obviously), in risotto, in salad dressings, soups, dips, and as a sandwich spread.

-For an even healthier basil Pesto check out my shamefully delicious Oil Free Basil Pesto.
-That one uses heart healthy white beans instead of the oil yet retains the full basil and pine nut flavors.
+For an even lighter basil Pesto check out my shamefully delicious Oil Free Basil Pesto.
+That one uses heart healthy white beans instead of the oil, yet retains the full basil and pine nut flavors.

 Better Basil Pesto